docwho2/java-squareup-chatgpt-ivr/README.md

 Congrats!
 You have deployed the ChatGPT IVR for Square Retail

-You can now go to the AWS Admin Console and provision a phone number and create a SIP Rule pointing it to SIP Media App's https://docs.aws.amazon.com/chime-sdk/latest/ag/provision-phone.html https://docs.aws.amazon.com/chime-sdk/latest/ag/understand-sip-data-models.html
+You can now go to the AWS Admin Console and provision a phone number and create a SIP Rule pointing to the SIP Media App's https://docs.aws.amazon.com/chime-sdk/latest/ag/provision-phone.html https://docs.aws.amazon.com/chime-sdk/latest/ag/understand-sip-data-models.html